"Welcome Home." These are words I've been waiting to hear for more than a decade.

 But it all started in Troy, MI where I began my TV career at the age of 14 when I created, produced and hosted a public-affairs talk show on the government access station.
 One year later, I was deemed one of the nation's youngest TV personalities when I appeared on The Phil Donahue Show.

 While attending Michigan State University, I worked at the Lansing CBS and ABC affiliates.

 A defining moment in my career was covering Hurricane Katrina while living in New Orleans.
 Anchoring for almost 17 hours straight as the monster storm came ashore was truly a reminder of why we do what we do.
 People who were stuck in their homes alone had no contact with the outside world, but us.

 After a few days of covering the mayhem on the streets of New Orleans, we evacuated to Mississippi where we anchored from a make-shift set with a camera, a speaker phone and a dry-erase board that told the people where to go next.
 Where to get water, how to find relatives, and how much of the city was under water were crucial topics our evacuated audience needed to know about.

 People are tuning in to local news not just for a check on the weather.
 News has never been more important in people's lives as they try to recover.
 I am proud to join Detroit's only news team that's producing solutions as "Problem Solvers."
-You can watch me on FOX 2 News weekdays at 5:00 p.m. and 6:00 p.m. reporting on the day's big stories.
-You can also catch me reporting and anchoring weekend mornings along with Deena and Jay.
+You can watch me as an anchor/reporter on FOX 2 News weekdays at 5 p.m. and 6 p.m. delivering the day's big stories.

 I believe that my job as a reporter here doesn't end when we sign off.
 I want to get involved in the community whether it be mceeing your organization's event or volunteering with your group.
 So please, let me know how I can dive right in and help this community.
 There's truly no place like home.